 The staff member will then make a thread with all the entries and request people to start voting (see how to vote below).
-After the voting has closed the staff will collate all the votes into a spreadsheet to find the total votes for each entry.
+After the voting has closed the staff will collate all the votes into a spreadsheet (if there are more than 10 entries) to find the total votes for each entry.
 Note that this is something all staff members can check, there is no vote rigging here!
 Finally we announce the winners, the voting key and assign the medals and slaves.

 How do I vote?

 As already said, if there are more than 10 entries the voting will be done by personal message.
 Send a pm to the Scribe account (as described above) with the 3 entries you consider best, whatever that means to you.
 You don�?Tt need to rank them, or give reasons why.
 You must place three votes, don’t know who deserves your last vote?
 Choose one at random.

 You are not allowed to vote on your own entry in competitions.
 Self-voting is considered cheating and will result in disqualification.